pulumi/pulumi/docs/design/formats.md

 conditional computations.
 A CocoGL graph can also be generated from a live environment, something we call a snapshot.

-This document describes these formats, the requirements for a high-level CocoLang (although details for each language are specified elsehwere), the CocoPack/CocoIL and CocoGL formats, and the overall compilation process.
+This document describes these formats, the requirements for a high-level CocoLang (although details for each language are specified elsewhere), the CocoPack/CocoIL and CocoGL formats, and the overall compilation process.

 ## Coconut Languages (CocoLangs)